amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 As a language tool for scientists
 ----------------------------------

-Science and writing are fast friends; science as we know it would not be possible without the written word.
-But cutting-edge scientific research is, by necessity,  difficult to understand by all but those most acquainted with it.
-Even expressing those ideas challenges the greatest of minds, leaving little time for eradicating opacity from prose.
-Nonetheless, opacity is the enemy of the proliferation of any idea.
+Science and writing are fast friends --- science as we know it would be impossible without the written word.
+But scientific research is, by necessity, hard to understand by all but those most acquainted with it, and harder still to communicate to other scientists and to the public.
+This leaves room for tools that assist in writing to further the aims of scientists and promote the public's understanding of science.

-Proselint improves written communication across a number of dimensions:
+Proselint improves writing across a number of dimensions relevant to the communication of science, including consistency in terminology and typography; concision; and redundancy.
+For example, Proselint includes

-* consistent terminology
-* cleaner prose
-* less redundancy
-* typographic niceties
-*

-Even greater improvement can be found along each of these dimensions (especially consistent terminology) if the scientist in question were to build custom extensions to proselint for their field/subfield/topic/&c..
-However, even out-of-the-box proselint can be useful, as demonstrated by the following graph of the errors identified by proselint in this year's SciPy submissions from initial to final submission dates [insert graph of the number of errors identified by proselint over time across all of the papers submitted to SciPy 2016].

 As a tool for language science
 ------------------------------